minio/docs/source/reference/minio-mc/mc-version-enable.rst

    mc version enable ALIAS/PATH

-- Replace :mc-cmd:`ALIAS <mc version ALIAS>` with the :mc:`alias <mc alias>` of a configured MinIO deployment.
+- Replace :mc-cmd:`ALIAS <mc version enable ALIAS>` with the :mc:`alias <mc alias>` of a configured MinIO deployment.

-- Replace :mc-cmd:`PATH <mc version ALIAS>` with the bucket on which to enable versioning.
+- Replace :mc-cmd:`PATH <mc version enable ALIAS>` with the bucket on which to enable versioning.

 Behavior